hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 name: terraform-cloud
 class: compact
 # Terraform Cloud
-Terraform Cloud is an application that helps teams use Terraform together
+Terraform Cloud is an application that helps teams use Terraform together.
+Terraform Cloud:

-- It manages Terraform runs in a consistent and reliable environment
+- Manages Terraform runs in a consistent and reliable environment
 - Includes easy access to shared state and secret data
 - Has a robust Role Based Access system
   * Plan
   * Approve
   * Write
-- A private registry for sharing Terraform modules
+- Includes a private registry for sharing Terraform modules
-- Integrated Sentinel Workflows for policy and control
+- Includes Integrated Sentinel Workflows for policy and control

 ---
 name: terraform-ent